🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't bother trying to use Gemini to automatically grade your students' essays, it's a waste of time.
+Rookies often make the mistake of using the AI to automatically grade your students' essays, it's a waste of time.
 Instead, use it to generate detailed, step-by-step lesson plans that cater to different learning styles and abilities, that's where the real value lies.

 Advanced Prompt Library